Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

+We refer to $g_r(y_0)$ as \emph{ancestral type distribution} at (backward) time $r$ with unfit frequency $y_0$.
+The \emph{long-term ancestral type distribution} at frequency $y_0\in[0,1]$ is defined as $g_{\infty}(y_0)\defeq \lim_{r\to\infty} g_{r}(y_0)$; we show in Corollary~\ref{coro:ancestraltypedistribution} that this limit always exists.

-recall that $c$ depends on $y_0$ and $\rootsin$ is the tree that consists only of the unmarked root.
-We refer to $g_r(y_0)$ as the \emph{ancestral type distribution}.
-Finding a representation for the ancestral type distribution is a more involved problem than to identify the type distribution of the sampled individual, because we must identify in the ASG the parental branch (incoming or continuing, depending on the type) at every branching event, which requires to trace back some ancestral lines beyond the first mutation.
-In the non-interactive case (i.e. $\gamma=0$), this is done via the pruned lookdown ancestral selection graph (pLD-ASG), which is an ASG in which the lines have an additional labelling on which the pruning of lines upon mutations is based (see~\citep{BCH17,Cordero2017590}; or~\citep{Lenz2015,Baake2018}).
-For the interactive case with unidirectional mutation to the unfit type (i.e. $\nu_0=0$), we provide an alternative approach building on the stratified ASG.
+It is more involved to find a useful representation for the ancestral type distribution than for the type distribution, because the former requires to identify the parental branch at every branching event.
+Moreover, some ancestral lines need to be traced back beyond the first mutation.
+In the non-interactive case (i.e. $\gamma=0$), this can be done via the pruned lookdown ancestral selection graph (pLD-ASG), which is a variant of the ASG in which the lines have an additional labelling that helps to prune the lines in an appropriate way (see~\citep{BCH17,Cordero2017590}; or~\citep{Lenz2015,Baake2018}).
+We now provide an alternative approach building on the eASG in the interactive case.